Doing is better than talking

-BYC is to receive funding from SMBC Aviation Capital, to undertake a transformational legacy project in its facility based in Dublin 1.
-SMBC Aviation Capital, will donate €710,000 to the initiative over a three year period.
-The funding will facilitate refurbishment works and the creation of a hub for restorative practice in Ireland.
+BYC received funding from SMBC Aviation Capital, to undertake a transformational legacy project in its facility based in Dublin 1.
+SMBC Aviation Capital has donated €710,000 to the initiative over a three year period.
+The funding has helped facilitate refurbishment works and the creation of a hub for restorative practice in Ireland.

 LauraLynn is one of SMBC Aviation Capital's main charity partners and recently we funded their Technology upgrade within the hospice.

 The professional care staff at LauraLynn rely on a variety of technologies, hardware and software to enable and enhance the work they do with children and families who avail of their services.

 We have a strong relationship with LauraLynn that includes ongoing staff participation in fundraising and volunteering activities and financial support for new projects.

 Open Arms Malawi